Lercher/CocoR/Readme.md

 even in closed source projects.

+## Collaboration

+Contributrions are very welcome.
+Please feel free to fork/clone this repository.

 ## Known Bugs

-see readme.md in the respective language folder
+see readme.md in the respective language folder.

 ## Git Branches